psychemedia/middle-english-romances/sir-amadace.md

 Wer full sory of that syght*

 And fast to her con pras.
-Sir Amidas seyd> " J«su in
+Sir Amidas seyd> "J«su in
 At tbi wyll all schall bee;

 So hope Y, lord, hit hi*."